elceef/dnstwist/docs/README.md

 On top of this, it's integrated into products and services of many security providers, in particular but not only:
-Splunk, RecordedFuture, SpiderFoot, DigitalShadows, SecurityRisk, SmartFense, ThreatPipes, Cortex XSOAR, Mimecast, Watcher, Intel Owl.
+Splunk, RecordedFuture, SpiderFoot, DigitalShadows, SecurityRisk, SmartFense, ThreatPipes, Cortex XSOAR, Mimecast, Watcher, Intel Owl, PatrOwl.

 Contact